-Hampshire works with the Five College Consortium to bring to the area hundreds of employers who recruit College students through job fairs, information sessions, résumé referrals, and interviews (mostly for jobs, some internships).
+Hampshire participates in the Five College Recruiting Program, which brings to the area hundreds of employers who recruit college students through job fairs, information sessions, and interviews (mostly for jobs, some internships).
 Employers from a wide variety of fields participate in Five College recruiting events, including those involved in private and public school education, scientific research, consulting, investment banking, social activism, social services, and publishing.